 My daughter Cristina is playing Lacrosse this year, and I’m this season’s team mom.
 Wanting to be the best team mom I can be, I have been working on little inexpensive gifts for the girls to include in their snack bags before games.
-Due to Covid, we may not be able to have an end of year banquet, so I thought including little gifts along the season was a good way to show the girls some love.
+We may not be able to have an end of year banquet, so I thought including little gifts along the season was a good way to show the girls some love.

 I don’t want to spend a fortune, of course, so I’m trying to make sure that each project costs less than $1 a piece.
 This lacrosse team gift cost much less than that!
 The ribbon was only $6 and the hair ties were $1 for all of them.
 So the total cost was $7 and it made hair ties for 26 girls.
 That’s about 25 cents per hair tie!

 Here’s the Lacrosse Ribbon that I used.
-(As an Amazon Associate, I earn from qualifying purchases) so if you buy the ribbon I may earn a small commission but it doesn’t affect your price in any way.
+(As an Amazon Associate, I earn from qualifying purchases) so if you buy the ribbon through the affiliate links, I may earn a small commission but it doesn’t affect your price in any way.

 And here are some other Sports Themed Ribbons.

 If you don’t see a themed ribbon that you like above, you can also head to the dollar store (or your favorite craft store) and pick up inexpensive ribbon there.
 They probably won’t have a specific sports theme, but you can just use a color combination that works with your team.
 They have lots of fun colors to choose from.
 While you’re there, you can also pick up the hair elastic.
 They usually sell a big pack of them and so that also keeps your cost down.

 I cut the ribbon with my rotary cutter (scissors work just fine too of course) to show the two lacrosse sticks.
 That was a length of 6.5″.
 If I could go back, I would have actually cut a longer length.
 I would cut 3 lacrosse sticks so that the center one would take up the space of the “knot” and the two outer sticks would show a little more clearly.